6 Less-Crowded Hot Springs in Colorado

 The upscale resort gathers its waters from the Mother Spring – the world’s deepest geothermal hot spring.
 The therapeutic water feeds 25 individual hot spring pools, with a range of temperatures and sizes.

-My favorite part about soaking here is its location along the San Juan River and the layout of the resort.
+My favorite part of soaking here is its location along the San Juan River and the resort’s layout.
 Pools are staggered and tiered, but all are easily connected with boardwalks and well-lit paths.
 I loved soaking in The Cliffs for a little quiet and great views.
-And really any pool along the river I liked soaking in.
-A popular soak option is combining the Lobster Pot (the resort’s hottest pool at 112 F) and then complementing it with a dip in the cold plunge pool.
+And really, any pool along the river I liked soaking in.
+A popular soak option is to combine the Lobster Pot (the resort’s hottest pool at 112 F) with a dip in the cold plunge pool.

-The hot springs in Pagosa Springs Colorado is only a one-hour and 20-minute drive from the Durango Hot Springs.
+The hot springs in Pagosa Springs, Colorado, are only a one-hour and 20-minute drive from the Durango Hot Springs.
 So, if you are at one, be sure to visit the other during your trip to Southwest Colorado.

 While certainly some of the more hidden and free hot springs in Colorado are clothing-optional, there are several clothing-optional hot springs in Colorado with nice facilities that you don’t have to hike to.
 And for obvious reasons, I didn’t take photos during my trips to these two hot springs.